JAINAM576/Stress_Level/README.md

 - Enhance the existing model by adding more preprocessing steps or trying different algorithms.
 - Experiment with feature engineering techniques to improve model performance.
 - Explore alternative algorithms to find the best fit for your dataset.
 - Refine your model through thorough evaluation and validation processes.

+# DISCLAIMER
+-  Please be aware that stress levels can vary significantly from person to person and can be influenced by various factors.
+While this content may include discussions about stress-inducing topics, it's essential to recognize your individual stress tolerance and seek additional support or professional advice if needed.
+If you find that your stress level is high or low, please don't solely rely on predictions.
+Consulting with a qualified expert or seeking support from trusted sources is recommended.
+Your well-being is paramount, so please prioritize self-care and take necessary steps to manage your stress effectively.